oeoeoe/GoodVibrations/README.md

 The app requires no extra libraries or files, just download the files from the repo, import it into *Android Studio* and click **run**.

 ### Dummy Data
 Some views only contains dummy data, these views are: **Dictionary view**, **Settings view** and **Message History view**.
-These views have no functionality, they serve mostly as a placeholder to showcase whats to come.
+These views have no functionality, but only serve as placeholders to showcase which functionality the app should have in its fully fledged form.

 ### What works right now?